Classic Buses Profiles

 "This is the first time I saw 248 (GCD 48) - it was owned by Doug Allan from Ross on Wye.
 Notice the silvering under the engine; we told him about this, as it should have been dark green except inside the chassis frames.
 We could not raise the money to buy it, so Cobham Bus Museum bought it for 'crash box' training."

 "I got on with Alan Allmey, the Cobham caretaker/manager who was tragically killed in a road accident with his wife, and I was later able to persuade him to sell 248 to me at a very low price, on behalf of Gerry Bixley who put up the money.
-I delivered it to Gerry."
+I delivered it to Gerry.
+Since then it has changed hands a couple of times and I saw it at a recent Southsea Spectacular."

 "David Fereday-Glen was in partnership with a man called Brian, an estate agent in Guildford who was the backer for David to buy and sell classic buses.
 They had won a bid with Southdown for 0181 & 0182 (both being breakdown tenders converted from 1938 Leyland TD5 Titans), so David used 0182 to tow 0181 to a pub car park at Milford from Portslade - or wherever they were stored prior to disposal - just off the A3 at Godalming.
 Peter Burton had expressed an interest and bought 0182, leaving 0181 on its own for a short while."